-The Status page of your AlienApp for Cloudflare presents a number of diagnostic statistics and related feedback to enable you to assess the status of your Cloudflare app without having to delve into the sensor log.
+The AlienApp for Cloudflare presents a number of diagnostic statistics and related feedback, enabling you to assess the status of the AlienApp without having to delve into the sensor log.

-The statistics reported on your app's Status page are:
+The statistics reported on the AlienApp's page are as follows:

-- Error Rates: The number of errors the app detects in its logic, displayed as Errors per Second
+Error Rate: The number of errors the app detects in its logic, displayed as Errors per Second

-- Throttled Events: What percentage of events are being ignored during throttling mode
+- Throttled Events: The percentage of events that are ignored during throttling mode

 - Orchestration Action Count: The number of orchestration actions invoked since the last time the sensor was restarted